visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 ### Heterogeneous Computing

+So far we know that CPUs and GPUs are designed for different purpose and they have their own advantages and disadvantages.
+Why don't let them cooperate for better efficiency?

-[Heterogeneous computing](https://en.wikipedia.org/wiki/Heterogeneous_computing) refers to systems that use more than one kind of processor or core.
+Therefore, [Heterogeneous computing](https://en.wikipedia.org/wiki/Heterogeneous_computing) refers to systems that use more than one kind of processor or core.
 These systems gain performance or energy efficiency not just by adding the same type of processors, but by adding dissimilar coprocessors, usually incorporating specialized processing capabilities to handle particular tasks.

 Thats how a system with both CPU and GPU looks like.
 For a regular computer with NVIDIA GPU, CUDA devices refer to the GPUs installed on PCIE slot.